ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/20240924_MGE_meetingnotes.md

 - long-term low resolution
 - short-term high resolution with captured seasonality

-## Sites in common between the two studies that pass QC where we are using the same data from seascape samples to ensure we have the same data
+## Sites in common between the two studies that pass QC where we are using the same data that MGE collected
 - NH1, passes check
 - ME2, passes check
 - FL3, passes check